 Call for evidence

 To help inform the work of the panel a call for evidence was open between 24 April – 29 May.
-The responses and analysis will be published in August 2017.
+The Collaborative economy evidence analysis was published on 22 August 2017.

 - Helen Goulden, Executive Director at Nesta – Chair